History of the Grand Canyon area: Protection efforts

 By the late 19th century, the conservation movement was increasing national interest in preserving natural wonders like the Grand Canyon.
-National Parks in Yellowstone and around Yosemite Valley were established by the early 1890s.
+National parks in Yellowstone and around Yosemite Valley were established by the early 1890s.
 U.S. Senator Benjamin Harrison introduced a bill in 1887 to establish a national park at the Grand Canyon.
 The bill died in committee, but on February 20, 1893, Harrison (then President of the United States) declared the Grand Canyon to be a National Forest Preserve.
 Mining and logging were allowed, but the designation did offer some protection.

 President Theodore Roosevelt visited the Grand Canyon in 1903.
 An avid outdoorsman and staunch conservationist, he established the Grand Canyon Game Preserve on November 28, 1906.
 Livestock grazing was reduced, but predators such as mountain lions, eagles, and wolves were eradicated.
-Roosevelt added adjacent national forest lands and re-designated the preserve a U.S. National Monument on January 11, 1908.
-Opponents, such as holders of land and mining claims, blocked efforts to reclassify the monument as a National Park for 11 years.
+Roosevelt added adjacent national forest lands and re-designated the preserve a national monument on January 11, 1908.
+Opponents, such as holders of land and mining claims, blocked efforts to reclassify the monument as a national park for 11 years.
 Grand Canyon National Park was finally established as the 17th U.S. National Park by an Act of Congress signed into law by President Woodrow Wilson on February 26, 1919.
 The National Park Service declared the Fred Harvey Company to the official park concessionaire in 1920 and bought William Wallace Bass out of business.

-An area of almost 310 square miles (800 km²) adjacent to the park was designated as a second Grand Canyon National Monument on December 22, 1932.
-Marble Canyon National Monument was established on January 20, 1969, and covered about 41 square miles (105 km²).
+An area of almost 310 square miles (800 km2) adjacent to the park was designated as a second Grand Canyon National Monument on December 22, 1932.
+Marble Canyon National Monument was established on January 20, 1969, and covered about 41 square miles (105 km2).
 An act signed by President Gerald Ford on January 3, 1975, doubled the size of Grand Canyon National Park by merging these adjacent national monuments and other federal land into it.
 That same act gave Havasu Canyon back to the Havasupai tribe.
 From that point, the park stretched along a 278-mile (447 km) segment of the Colorado River from the southern border of Glen Canyon National Recreation Area to the eastern boundary of Lake Mead National Recreation Area.
 Grand Canyon National Park was designated a World Heritage Site on October 24, 1979.